Huangxy-Minel/Paper-List-of-Host-Networking/README.md

 - 21-SOSP-The Demikernel Datapath OS Architecture for Microsecond-scale Datacenter Systems
 - 24-NSDI-Making Kernel Bypass Practical for the Cloud with Junction

+---

+<h2 id="2">2 Reseach Topics in HostNet</h2>
+This section serves as a record of the exploration and previous topics in HostNet @ iSING.
+Each section will highlight core questions that our community aims to address.
+By analyzing this page, we aim to derive the emerging research trends in network systems, starting from the foundational TCP/IP architecture with socket programming in Linux operating systems.

+**Contribute to this section**: Please write an issue to summarize the topic, a short description, questions, and related works that you think interesting!

+<h3 id="2.1">2.1 Network Subsystem Architecture</h3>

+The TCP/IP architecture, which primarily relies on the Linux kernel to manage and process the network subsystem, often leads to CPU overload.
+In response, our community is exploring a re-design of the network subsystem architecture, shifting from kernel-centric and CPU-centric models to disaggregated approaches.
+This includes the introduction of kernel-bypass architectures, NIC offloads, RDMA, and other innovations.

+#### Sub-Topic 1: Network Stack Design and Architecture
+**[Questions]**
+- How can we simplify or accelerate network stack processing to alleviate the CPU burden?
+- Can we design a high-performance, highly flexible network stack architecture?

+**[Related Works]**
+- **18-SIGCOMM-Revisiting Network Support for RDMA**
+- 20-NSDI-AccelTCP-Accelerating Network Applications with Stateful TCP Offloading
+- 20-SIGCOMM-1RMA-Re-envisioning Remote Memory Access for Multi-tenant Datacenters
+- 21-SOSR-NanoTransport: A Low-Latency, Programmable Transport Layer for NICs
+- 21-OSDI-The nanoPU-A Nanosecond Network Stack for Datacenters
+- 22-NSDI-FlexTOE- Flexible TCP Offload with Fine-Grained Parallelism
+- 23-NSDI-Rearchitecting the TCP Stack for IO-Offloaded Content Delivery
+- **23-NSDI-SRNIC- A Scalable Architecture for RDMA NICs**
+- **24-OSDI-High-throughput and Flexible Host Networking for Accelerated Computing**

+#### Sub-Topic 2: Network Function (NF) Chain
+**[Questions]**
+- How can we achieve line-rate throughput for a given NF chain?
+- Can we design a programming and execution framework NFs?

+**[Related Works]**
+- 14-SIGCOMM-OpenNF-Enabling Innovation in Network Function Control
+- **15-NSDI-The Design and Implementation of Open vSwitch**
+- 17-SIGCOMM-NFP-Enabling Network Function Parallelism in NFV
+- 17-SIGCOMM-NFVnice-Dynamic Backpressure and Scheduling for NFV Service Chains
+- 18-NSDI-Azure Accelerated Networking-SmartNICs in the Public Cloud
+- **18-CoNEXT-The eXpress Data Path-Fast Programmable Packet Processing in the Operating System Kernel**
+- 20-OSDI-A Simpler and Faster NIC Driver Model for Network Functions
+- 22-ASPLOS-The Benefits of General-Purpose On-NIC Memory
+- **22-NSDI-Tiara-A Scalable and Efficient Hardware Acceleration Architecture for Stateful Layer-4 Load Balancing**
+- 23-NSDI-Disaggregating Stateful Network Functions
+- 24-EuroSys-Hoda-a High-performance Open vSwitch Dataplane with Multiple Specialized Data Paths
+- 24-ATC-CyberStar-Simple, Elastic and Cost-Effective Network Functions Management in Cloud Network at Scale

+#### Sub-Topic 3: Domain-Specific Network Architecture
+**[Questions]**
+- How can we achieve 100Gbps or higher network transmission for a specific application?
+- Can we accelerate network-intensive applications using RDMA NICs or SmartNICs?

+**[Related Works]**
+- **14-NSDI-FaRM-Fast Remote Memory**
+- 14-SIGCOMM-Using RDMA Efficiently for Key-Value Services
+- **16-OSDI-FaSST-Fast, Scalable and Simple Distributed Transactions with Two-Sided (RDMA) Datagram RPCs**
+- 17-SOSP-KV-Direct-High-Performance In-Memory Key-Value Store with Programmable NIC
+- 18-OSDI-Deconstructing RDMA-enabled Distributed Transactions- Hybrid is Better
+- **19-NSDI-Datacenter RPCs can be General and Fast**
+- 19-SIGCOMM-SocksDirect-Datacenter sockets can be fast and compatible
+- 20-NSDI-TCP≈RDMA-CPU-efficient Remote Storage Access with i10
+- 20-OSDI-Fast RDMA-based Ordered Key-Value Store using Remote Learned Cache
+- 20-ISCA-The NEBULA RPC-Optimized Architecture
+- 21-SOSP-LineFS-Efficient SmartNIC Offload of a Distributed File System with Pipeline Parallelism
+- 21-SOSP-Xenic-Smartnic-accelerated distributed transactions
+- 21-SOSP-PRISM-Rethinking the RDMA Interface for Distributed Systems
+- 21-NSDI-BMC-Accelerating Memcached using Safe In-kernel Caching and Pre-stack Processing
+- 22-OSDI-XRP-In-Kernel Storage Functions with eBPF
+- 22-NSDI-RDMA is Turing complete we just did not know it yet
+- **23-NSDI-Empowering Azure Storage with RDMA**
+- 24-EuroSys-Serialization-Deserialization-free State Transfer in Serverless Workflows

+#### Sub-Topic 4: CPU-Centric Dataplane OSes
+**[Questions]**
+- How to design a general-proposed dataplane OS with high-performance for various applications?
+- How to schedule CPU cores for high-efficiency?

+**[Related Works]**
+- **14-NSDI-mTCP-a Highly Scalable User-level TCP Stack for Multicore Systems**
+- 14-OSDI-IX-A Protected Dataplane Operating System for High Throughput and Low Latency
+- 17-SOSP-ZygOS-Achieving Low Tail Latency for Microsecond-scale Networked Tasks
+- 19-NSDI-Shenango-Achieving High CPU Efficiency for Latency-sensitive Datacenter Workloads
+- 19-NSDI-Shinjuku-Preemptive Scheduling for µsecond-scale Tail Latency
+- 20-OSDI-Caladan-Mitigating Interference at Microsecond Timescales
+- 21-SOSP-The Demikernel Datapath OS Architecture for Microsecond-scale Datacenter Systems
+- 22-ATC-AlNiCo-SmartNIC-accelerated Contention-aware Request Scheduling for Transaction Processing
+- **22-SIGCOMM-Towards us Tail Latency and Terabit Ethernet- Disaggregating the Host Network Stack**
+- 23-NSDI-RingLeader-Efficiently Offloading Intra-Server Orchestration to NICs
+- **24-NSDI-Making Kernel Bypass Practical for the Cloud with Junction**

+---

+<h3 id="2.2">2.2 SmartNIC Infrastructure</h3>

+Given the growing reliance on SmartNICs for processing network workloads at the end host, it is imperative to update the SmartNIC infrastructure.
+Below, we outline several new features that our community aims to develop or optimize.
+This includes programmablity, offloading frameworks, and virtualization/isolation.

+#### Sub-Topic 1: Programmabiliby
+**[Questions]**
+- How can we enable programmability in SmartNICs without compromising high performance?

+**[Related Works]**
+- 19-NSDI-FlowBlaze-Stateful Packet Processing in Hardware
+- 20-NSDI-Enabling programmable transport protocols in high-speed NIC
+- 20-OSDI-hXDP-Efficient Software Packet Processing on FPGA NICs
+- 22-ATC-Faster Software Packet Processing on FPGA NICs with eBPF Program Warping

+#### Sub-Topic 2: Offloading Frameworks
+**[Questions]**
+- Can we design offloading frameworks that automatically optimize and maximize SmartNIC performance?

+**[Related Works]**
+- 18-OSDI-Floem-A Programming System for NIC-Accelerated Network Applications
+- 19-SIGCOMM-Offloading distributed applications onto smartNICs using iPipe
+- 21-ASPLOS-Autonomous NIC Offloads

+#### Sub-Topic 3: Virtualization and Isolation
+**[Questions]**
+- How can we implement virtualization and isolation features for NICs in cloud environments?

+**[Related Works]**
+- 20-SIGCOMM-SmartNIC Performance Isolation with FairNIC-Programmable Networking for the Cloud
+- 22-NSDI-Collie-Finding Performance Anomalies in RDMA Subsystems
+- 22-NSDI-Isolation Mechanisms for High-Speed Packet-Processing Pipelines
+- 24-EuroSys-HD-IOV: SW-HW Co-designed I/O Virtualization with Scalability and Flexibility for Hyper-Density Cloud
+- 24-EuroSys-SmartNIC Security Isolation in the Cloud with S-NIC